froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

 * Publish your test results with your pattern library
 * Run visual regression tests

 To find out more about all this, download the project files and you'll be signed up to receive updates about my upcoming book _Automated Responsive Design Testing_.
+You'll even get a free chapter from the book thrown in.
+Just complete the form below.